-\paragraph*{Example 1} We demonstrate this framework using the \emph{Sim} environment on a concrete example of YOLOv4 car detection with corrupted data by means of lin.~MB and sensor noise (Fig.~\ref{fig:applicationMotionBlurSimulationResults}).
+We first demonstrate this framework using the \emph{Sim} environment on a concrete example of YOLOv4 car detection with corrupted data by means of Lin.~MB and sensor noise (Fig.~\ref{fig:applicationMotionBlurSimulationResults}).
 The left image in Fig.~\ref{fig:applicationMotionBlurSimulationResults} depicts the scene in uncorrupted conditions (without noise or blur), for reference.
 Here the first car is detected fairly ($p = 0.53$) and the second one much better ($p = 0.97$).
 While the CNN noise estimator detects a small noise level of $\hat{\sigma} = \SI{1}{\DN}$ by mistake, the MTF estimation is nearly ideal ($\widehat{\text{MTF}} = 0.99$).
 Next, we included a realistic trajectory for the simulated camera to create a linear motion with a speed of $v \approx \SI{760}{\px/\second}$.
-This causes blur (an exposure time of $t_{\text{exp}} = \SI{28}{\ms}$ induces a motion blur of $d_{\text{old}} \approx \SI{21}{\px}$), and we also apply sensor noise of $\sigma = \SI{3}{\DN}$.
-In this situation (second image in Fig.~\ref{fig:applicationMotionBlurSimulationResults}) blur and noise are estimated within the expected error ranges ($\hat{d}_{\text{old}} \approx \SI{18}{\px}$), but the cars are no longer detected ($p\approx 0$).
-In the next step, we determine $\alpha^\star$: knowing the relation between motion blur sizes and estimated MTFs (first plot in Fig.~\ref{fig:applicationMotionBlurPerformanceCurveResults}) and the estimated noise level, we target an $\widehat{\text{MTF}} \in [0.7, 0.8]$, which corresponds to $\hat{d}\in [8, 12] \,\si{\px}$ (cf. first heat plot in Fig.~\ref{fig:applicationMotionBlurPerformanceCurveResults}).
-We chose $d_{\text{target}} \approx \SI{9}{\px}$, hence, $\alpha^\star = \hat{d}_{\text{old}} / d_{\text{target}} \approx 18 / 9 = 2$.
-We then reduce $t_{\text{exp}}$ by the factor $\alpha^\star$ and show an intermediate image without ISO gain amplification.
-The cars are now well detected while blur and noise are still estimated within the expected error ranges.
-As we did not investigate the influence of image intensity on object detection performance, next we increase the ISO gain by the factor $\alpha^\star$ to restore the original intensity level, producing the last image of Fig.~\ref{fig:applicationMotionBlurSimulationResults}.
-In this last step the detection scores and the accuracy of the estimated blur ($\hat{d}_{\text{target}} \approx \SI{9}{\px}$) slightly increase despite the likewise noise amplification ($\sigma \approx \hat{\sigma} = \SI{6}{\DN}$).
-The steps taken are marked with red arrows on the heat plot in Fig.~\ref{fig:applicationMotionBlurPerformanceCurveResults}.
+This causes blur (an exposure time of $t_{\text{exp}} = \SI{4}{\ms}$ induces a motion blur of $d_{\text{old}} \approx \SI{3}{\px}$), and we also apply sensor noise of $\sigma = \SI{20}{\DN}$.
+In this situation (second image in Fig.~\ref{fig:applicationMotionBlurSimulationResults}) blur and noise are estimated within the expected error ranges ($\hat{d}_{\text{old}} \approx \SI{3}{\px}$), but the cars are detected worse ($p\approx 0.25$).